-The Galactic Pistol Alliance (GPA) is a sport, based very roughly on shooting defensively.
+The Galactic Pistol Alliance (GPA) is a competitive shooting sport.
 It is intended to be safe, easily understood and to provide a level playing field for fair competition.
-It is a game, it is a sport, it is a competition.

 1.1 Fundamentals

 - A. Provide a simple shooting sport, with a focus on safety. - B. Allow competitors to develop and maintain pistol-oriented skills. - C. Provide different divisions for grouping firearms of similar nature. - D. Provide stages based on GPA concepts.